Mintygadhok/abletrace-lab-docs/Section_0.md

 ## 9. THE STRUCTURE — where every fact lives. ⚠ AGREED S73.

-⚠ **STATUS:** THIS IS THE TARGET SHAPE.
-THE FOLD IS IN PROGRESS (Section 1, P1).
-Until it is done, the OLD sections still physically exist: A · B · G-NOW · G-REF · I · J · K · C · H. This block says where each fact is GOING.
-When the fold completes, this note is deleted and rule 9 simply describes what is.
+⚠ **STATUS (S79): THE FOLD IS ESSENTIALLY COMPLETE.** Sections 0 · 1 · 2 · 3A · 3B · 5 · 6 are built and live in the repo. ⚠ ONLY SECTION 4 REMAINS (from old I) — that is P1(b).
+Retired and folded: G (S72) · B (S73) · K (S78) · A and C (S79). ⚠ TWO OLD FILES STILL PHYSICALLY EXIST AND MUST BE DELETED, NOT EDITED: old Section A (→ P22) and the pre-S72 Section J (→ P20).
+Section H is separate and permanent.
+When Section 4 lands, this status note is deleted and rule 9 simply describes what is.

 ⚠ ANYTHING NEW GOES IN ONE PLACE.
-Two homes for one fact is how drift starts — it is what J and G both had (fixed S72), what B had (fixed S73), and what A and G-REF have RIGHT NOW (P1).
+Two homes for one fact is how drift starts — it is what J and G both had (fixed S72), what B had (fixed S73), and what A had (fixed S79, and it had gone TWO-HEADED by then — see 9E).

 ```
 0   RULES        how we work.
 Rarely changes. ⚠ PASTE / LOAD FIRST.
 1   NOW          current state + the ranked queue.
 Rewritten WHOLE every
                  session. ~1 page. ⚠ PASTE SECOND (or pull from repo).
-                 ⚠ MANUAL DISCIPLINE STILL APPLIES — Claude reproduces it
-                 whole each session; it now LIVES IN THE REPO as
-                 Section_1.md (changed S76). [was G-NOW]
+                 ⚠ THE ONLY DYNAMIC SECTION — see 9E. [was G-NOW]
 2   WHY          the business logic.
 The permanent rules of how the
                  business works.
 Should outlive the code. [was B]
 3   THE SYSTEM   everything that is built.
 Two halves: